Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Numerical study

 Figures~\ref{plot:ber3} and \ref{plot:ber4} summarize the simulation results for the nonlinear logistic regression models.
-Upon observation, it is apparent that \texttt{R2BayesX} and \texttt{Blapsr} tend to oversmooth the target functions owing to excessive penalization.
-Conversely, \texttt{mgcv} yields highly oscillatory estimates of the linear function, indicating a tendency towards overfitting for simpler functions.
-Both \texttt{R2BayesX} and \texttt{Blapsr} face challenges with locally varying smoothness, as penalized splines are not designed for such adaptability without substantial modifications \citep{crainiceanu2007spatially, jullion2007robust, scheipl2009locally}.
-We observe that \texttt{mgcv} with local adaptation performs well for estimating locally varying smoothness of $f_2$.
-However, performance summaries for $f_1$ and $f_3$ indicate that using \texttt{mgcv} for adaptive estimation may lead to higher RMSEs and incorrect coverage probabilities.
-Accordingly, a major drawback of \texttt{mgcv} arises from the need to accurately specify in advance whether to use adaptive estimation to achieve optimal performance, which is challenging because of the unknown characteristics of the target function.
+Observations reveal that \texttt{R2BayesX} and \texttt{Blapsr} tend to oversmooth the target functions owing to excessive penalization.
+In contrast, \texttt{mgcv} produces highly oscillatory estimates for the linear and constant functions, reflecting a tendency to overfit simpler functions.
+Both \texttt{R2BayesX} and \texttt{Blapsr} struggle with locally varying smoothness, as penalized splines are not inherently designed for such adaptability without significant modifications \citep{crainiceanu2007spatially, jullion2007robust, scheipl2009locally}.
+While \texttt{mgcv} with local adaptation performs well in estimating the locally varying smoothness of $f_2$, the performance for $f_1$, $f_3$, and $f_4$ suggests that adaptive estimation using \texttt{mgcv} may lead to higher RMSEs and incorrect coverage probabilities.
+A major drawback of \texttt{mgcv} is the challenge of accurately specifying whether adaptive estimation will achieve optimal performance, given the unknown characteristics of the target function.